infinity4471/infinity4471.github.io/Projects-Publications.md

     as
     [Black-Scholes](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model)
-    and therefore is a major stepping stone towards the use of the novel Quantum Computing techniques in the Financial Technology spectrum.
+    and therefore is a major stepping stone towards the use of the novel Quantum Computing techniques in the Financial Technology Industry.

     Technologies used: Python, Javascript, C++, XML, Node.JS, React.JS, Numpy, Qiskit, Matplotlib